The House of the Dead: Overkill: Plot

 As they exit the swamp, G and Isaac manage to track Caesar to a high security prison.
 Before they enter, they run into its eccentric warden, Clement Darling, who points the two in the direction of Caesar and Varla, but claims to know nothing about the mutants.
 As G and Isaac fight their way through the prison, they finally reach the electric chair theater where they find Varla and Caesar strapped to the chairs.
 Clement then reveals that he was behind the mutant outbreak and that Caesar was just an accomplice before electrocuting him.
 Following this, Clement explains that his experiments were to save his dying mother.
 Clement then descends on a giant elevator along with Varla, his mother, and Caesar's corpse.
 Seconds later, two gigantic, physically enhanced, convicts wearing black masks lumber in through the door, and one of them (who is named Brutus) suddenly turns around and beats his fellow convict to death before turning his attention to G and Isaac.

 After dealing with Brutus and descending the elevator in pursuit of Clement, G and Isaac fight their way through hordes of mutants inside Clement's underground lab before finally reaching his center of operations.
 They discover Varla's brain has been taken out and kept alive in a jar, while Clement's mother's brain has been transplanted into Varla's body.
 At first it seems the experiment is successful, but as Varla's body begins to convulse, she falls into a pit after being gunned down by G and Isaac, mutating her into a giant monster called the Mother.
 As the duo prepare to face off against the creature, the screen cuts to a missing reel screen for a few moments.
-Once the reel resumes, G and Isaac are outside claiming victory over Clement and the Mother, thanking the use of miniguns they found randomly lying around nearby.
+Once the reel resumes, G and Isaac are outside claiming victory over Clement and the Mother, thanking the use of miniguns they found randomly lying in the armory nearby.
 However, the Mother regains consciousness and the pair battle her again.
 After finally killing it, Clement appears and seeks to atone for all the problems he caused by "returning to the womb" and enters the monster's body.

 G and Isaac are picked up by a helicopter along with Varla's brain in a jar.
 Isaac then releases the detonator to destroy the facility.
 G tells Varla of his feelings for her, prompting him and Isaac to discuss the moral and political messages in the game's storyline and potential backlash, particularly from feminists.
 Soon after, the two realize the helicopter is being piloted by a mutant and point their guns at it, ending the game in a cliffhanger.